-- Noise from games and sports being played including practice sessions - Noise from social activities in the club rooms and facilities - Noise from vehicles visiting the site including engine noise and car doors opening/closing
+- Noise from games and sports being played - Noise from social activities in the community centre - Noise from vehicles visiting the site including engine noise and car doors opening/closing

 The noise generated from the activities on the site will be of a type and level that commonly occurs and is generally acceptable within the residential environment.
 Effects of noise on the site can be mitigated by restricting activities between certain hours and ensuring noise levels do not exceed typical residential standards.
-A gate at the entrance is provided that locks on a timer mechanism to prevent unauthorised vehicle access to the Domain outside of the standard operating hours.
-Mitigation will occur via the proposed conditions for noise that apply to specifically to this designation.
+Mitigation will occur via the proposed conditions for noise that specifically apply to this designation.